 Skill Practice: specify which app students should be using and what skill(s) they will working on during that time

-Product-based: provide students with a product to complete during their worktime, such as: have student participate in Moodle/Edmodo activities or a Google Doc activity.
-Allow students create their own product to share learning.
+Product-based: provide students with a product to complete during their work-time, such as: have students use Moodle/Edmodo activities or a Google Doc activity.
+Allow students to create their own product to share learning.
 After students have experience with a variety of tools, they will be able to make their own choices when sharing knowledge.

 Burlington-Edison School District

 LOCATION 927 East Fairhaven Burlington, WA 98233 •PHONE (360) 757-3311 •FAX (360) 755-9198•Site Map

 LOCATION 927 East Fairhaven • Burlington, WA 98233